mattbasta/client-performance-handbook/manuscript/02-Identifying-Performance-Issues.md

 Refactoring can, however, have both positive and negative performance consequences.
 On one hand, a refactor could improve the efficiency of a component for common cases.
 On the other hand, a refactor could also introduce edge cases that perform much worse than the original code.

 Before any refactoring work takes place anywhere in a codebase (front-end or back-end), you should ensure that there's an appropriate amount of instrumentation and reporting around those components so that issues can be identified and addressed as they arise.

+Regular refactoring--regardless of how minor--is another technique to increase visibility of infrequently-looked-at pieces of code.
+It's easy to ignore pieces of an application that are known to work, but in doing so, you lose the ability to identify potential performance issues.

+In my own work, I try to revisit every file I've worked on every four to six months or so.
+When I make my rounds, I look for the following:

+- Has someone else changed my code?
+Does the code still work as I expect it to?
+- Is the code I've written still effective?
+- Has another part of the application changed in a way that would make my code be more effective if written differently?
+- Have I learned anything since I last visited this code that could be applied to make it more effective?

 ### Premature Optimization